 Don’t stop with the boots and cardigan.
 Be creative!Knot a maxi dress at the hem to create a mini dress. #styletip Click To Tweet

 - Use accessories to vary the look of your outerwear.

 When you liked the outfit recipes of this post, and want recipes for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.

-Photos: G. Kramm
+Photos of me: G. Kramm

 © 2013-20221 Nicole Mölders | All rights reserved